 On occasion, certain issues may require a quick decision.
 These issues, known as expedited appeals, occur in situations where a member's life, health, or ability to attain, maintain, or regain maximum function may be at risk, or in the opinion of the treating provider, the member's condition cannot be adequately managed without urgent care or services.
-[MCO Name] resolves expedited appeals effectively and efficiently as the member's health requires.
+University of Maryland Health Partners resolves expedited appeals effectively and efficiently as the member's health requires.
 Written confirmation or the member's written consent is not required to have the provider act on the member's behalf for an expedited appeal.
-If the appeal needs to be reviewed quickly due to the seriousness of the member's condition, and [MCO Name] agrees, the member will receive a decision about their appeal as expeditiously as the member health condition requires or no later than 72 hours from the request.
+If the appeal needs to be reviewed quickly due to the seriousness of the member's condition, and University of Maryland Health Partners agrees, the member will receive a decision about their appeal as expeditiously as the member health condition requires or no later than 72 hours from the request.
 If an appeal does not meet expedited criteria, it will automatically be transferred to a standard timeframe.
-[MCO Name] will make a reasonable effort to provide verbal notification and will send written notification within two (2) calendar days.
+University of Maryland Health Partners will make a reasonable effort to provide verbal notification and will send written notification within two (2) calendar days.

 Once we complete our review, we will send the member a letter letting them know our decision.
-[MCO Name] will send written notification for a standard appeal timeframe, including an explanation for the decision, within 2 business days of the decision.
+University of Maryland Health Partners will send written notification for a standard appeal timeframe, including an explanation for the decision, within 2 business days of the decision.

-For an expedited appeal timeframe, [MCO Name] will communicate the decision verbally at the time of the decision and in writing, including an explanation for the decision, within 24 hours of the decision.
+For an expedited appeal timeframe, University of Maryland Health Partners will communicate the decision verbally at the time of the decision and in writing, including an explanation for the decision, within 24 hours of the decision.